On This Page

 2. Locate the Custom AI provider card at the top of the page.

-3. Select the gear icon (⚙) on that card.
+3. Select the gear (⚙️) on the card, then select Edit.

-New AI requests use the updated configuration immediately.
+New AI requests use the updated configuration immediately after saving.

-If you want to use your own LLM again later, repeat the Add a Custom AI Provider steps and save a new configuration.
+If you want to use your own LLM again later, repeat the Add a Custom AI Provider steps.

 If there is a problem with your custom AI provider, you may see:

-• Connection failures in the Test Connection step.
+• Model test failures in the Test and Save step.

 Typical issues include:

-• Invalid or expired credentials - Rotate or correct keys, then re-test.
+• Invalid or expired credentials - Rotate or correct the API key, then retry.

-• Incorrect model or deployment name - Confirm the identifier exactly matches what your provider shows.
+• Incorrect model ID - Confirm each model ID exactly matches what your provider or proxy expects.

 • Rate limits or quotas exceeded - Check usage and raise limits or use a different deployment.

-If you cannot resolve the issue quickly, use Use Cribl AI Provider on the AI Settings page to fall back to Cribl-managed LLMs while you investigate.
+If you cannot resolve the issue quickly, delete the custom provider to fall back to Cribl-managed LLMs while you investigate.